 Additionally, all claims and applications for increase that are lodged on or after 1 July 2004 that result in the granting or continuance of Special or Intermediate Rate, will be adjusted if any lump sum permanent impairment compensation has been received under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).
 This applies to lump sum compensation for any incapacity, irrespective of whether the incapacity is included in the pension assessment.Back to top

 How do I apply for a pension or for an increase in my rate of pension?

-Information on how to apply for a disability pension or for an increase in your rate of pension is provided in Apply for the disability pension under the VEA.
+Information on how to apply for a Disability Compensation Payment or for an increase in your rate of pension is provided in Apply for the Disability Compensation Payment under the VEA.

-If you are receiving a disability pension at General Rate or Intermediate Rate, and you believe that your accepted conditions have worsened, and/or you have developed further conditions which you believe are war or defence caused, you can apply for an increase in your rate of pension.
+If you are receiving a Disability Compensation Payment at General Rate or Intermediate Rate, and you believe that your accepted conditions have worsened, and/or you have developed further conditions which you believe are war or defence caused, you can apply for an increase in your rate of pension.

-If you believe the rate of disability pension payable at the expiration of your Temporary Special Rate period should be higher, or your circumstances have changed and Special Rate would apply, you can also lodge an application for increase in your rate of pension.
+If you believe the rate of Disability Compensation Payment payable at the expiration of your Temporary Special Rate period should be higher, or your circumstances have changed and Special Rate would apply, you can also lodge an application for increase in your rate of pension.

 Special Rate pensioners are receiving the maximum rate of compensation under the VEA and, as such, there is no further application for increase.Back to top